mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 `evaluate` is the mirror image of the earlier functions: instead of building trees, it destroys them into floats.
-It is the bridge between the symbolic world and the numeric world, and it exists for one purpose — **verification**.
+It is the bridge between the symbolic world and the numeric world, and it exists for one purpose: **verification**.

 ```python
 # ---------------------------------------------------------------- numeric eval